-Coaching has primarily been associated with sports, and we’re all used to hearing the term ‘Coach’ used in this industry.
+Coaching has primarily been associated with sports, and most of us are used to hearing the term ‘coach’ used in that context.
 But coaches and coaching have a significant role to play in other areas of our communities too.

-Coaching is essentially a partnership between the coach and their client, working together to help the client achieve their goals – whether in sport, business, their career, or other areas of life.
+Coaching is essentially a partnership between the coach and their client, working together to help the client achieve their goals, be they in sports, business, their career, or other areas of life.

-A couple of popular definitions of coaching include:
+A couple of popular definitions of coaching include the following:

 Three things coaching is:

 - Help and guidance for a person seeking a change in the way they wish and supporting them to go in the direction they want

 - Supporting a person to become who they want to be at every level

 - Constructively building personal awareness to empower choice and lead to positive change

 - A diagnosis or labeling process for mental or emotional health disorders